 The LRN configurations are used in many filtering and modeling applications discussed already.
-To show its operation, this example uses the “phoneme” detection problem discussed in Design Time Series Distributed Delay Neural Networks.
+To show its operation, this example uses the pH dataset.
 Here is the code to load the data and to create and train the network:

 After training, you can plot the response using the following code:

-The plot shows that the network was able to detect the “phonemes.”
-The response is very similar to the one obtained using the TDNN.
+The plot shows that the network was able to detect the pH of a solution.

 Each time a neural network is trained, can result in a different solution due to different initial weight and bias values and different divisions of data into training, validation, and test sets.
 As a result, different neural networks trained on the same problem can give different outputs for the same input.
 To ensure that a neural network of good accuracy has been found, retrain several times.

 There are several other techniques for improving upon initial solutions if higher accuracy is desired.
 For more information, see Improve Shallow Neural Network Generalization and Avoid Overfitting.